PetiingCat/NDHU/ComputerOrganizationDesign/MIPS/Sort/QuickSort/README.md

 Highligh:
 --------
-- I'm follow the c++ quicksort code in ( http://alrightchiu.github.io/SecondRound/comparison-sort-quick-sortkuai-su-pai-xu-fa.html ), if you not good at quicksort, this is the reference.
+- I followed the c++ quicksort code in ( http://alrightchiu.github.io/SecondRound/comparison-sort-quick-sortkuai-su-pai-xu-fa.html ), if you not good at quicksort, this is the reference.
 - Be careful of procedure **Partition**, which is also a **non-leaf procedure**, has a callee "**swap**".
 So be sure to use **lw** and **sw** with memory stack to protect rigisters' values in Partition.
 - Remember that memory is sequencial that claiming variables or labels in *.data section*  have to **reverse order**.
 Especially, **Array** must in last one because adding locations will overhead the original data(if code in sequence).
 - Using **procedure call** must watchout whether the **arguments** will be **re-endue value**.
 If that so, use $s0~$s7 to save $a0~$a3 at **begining** of the procedure.